What the Hell Happened to Volusion? Complaints, Issues, Negative Reviews, Bankruptcy and Chapter 11

 Ecommerce businesses didn’t have many options to choose from, so it was an easy decision for them to make.
 This is no longer the case.

 Lots has changed in the last decade or so.
-In the past five years, Volusion has lost lots of their market share to platforms like BigCommerce and Shopify.
+In the past five years, Volusion has lost lots of its market share to platforms like BigCommerce and Shopify.

 Why is this happening?
 The reasons are simple.